abaskin/ESPConfig/README.md

 Once an ESPConfig object is created the existing configuration can then be read from the EEPROM, file system, or a JSON string.
 Values can then be retrieved from or written to the ESPConfig object and the `save` method called to persist the values to the EEPROM or file system.
-If the data in the EEPROM is not valid the configuration file is used.
-This is useful on the case of a new device where the EEPROM has not been written yet.
+The configuration files are processed in the order specified, followed by the EEPROM if present.
 In the case where you would like to handle reading and writing the data yourself, call `read` with the data in a JSON string and call `toJSON` to get the data to store as required.
 This facilitates using with another library that also writes to the EEPROM.
 The flags passed to ArduinoJson in the library.json file allow for comments to be used configuration files stored in the filesystem if used with PlatformIO.

 ## Supported Value Types